StefanKarpinski/JuliaCon2025Talks/Bifold_Splittable_RNG.md

 - Prime modulus of $p = 2^{64} + 13$ with some cleverness

 ---
-# Improving DotMix further (new)
+# Improving DotMix even further

 Prime modulus arithmetic is slow and complicated

-- _Soo much_ effort is put into this DotMix/SplitMix papers
+- _So much_ effort is put into this in the DotMix & SplitMix papers
   - (lack of unsigned integers in JVM does not help)

-- Would be excellent if we could just use native arithmetic
+Would be excellent if we could just use native arithmetic

 ---
 # Why do we need a prime modulus?